dustproject/dust/docs/pages/apps/registration.md

 ## Register a spawn app

-Spawn apps are displayed in a list on the spawn screen and are intended to implement spawning functionality for custom spawn tiles.
+Spawn apps are displayed on the spawn screen and should implement spawning functionality for custom spawn tiles.
 Registering them is very similar to registering global apps, just using the `dust.spawnAppConfigUrl` resource tag instead.

 1. Register a new MUD namespace.